grahamcarman/docs/astro/office_hours.md

 ---
-title: 'Book Office Hours'
+title: 'Book Astro office hours'
-navTitle: 'Astro Office Hours'
+navTitle: 'Office hours'
 id: astro-office-hours
-description: Attend Office Hours with our team of Data Engineers
+description: Attend office hours with Astronomer data engineers to ask non-support questions about Airflow.
 ---

-Office hours are a new way for Astro customers to meet with our team of talented Data Engineers.
-These sessions are typically 30 minutes in duration and available weekly on a first-come-first-serve basis.
+Office hours are a way for you to meet with Astronomer data engineers and ask about Astro and Airflow features and best practices .
+Office hours are available weekly on a first-come, first-served basis.
+An office hour session is typically 30 minutes long.

 :::caution

-**Office hours are not a replacement for support!**

-Please [submit a support request](astro-support.md) if you have any urgent issue, bug, or something that needs fixing.
-We will not be able to assist you with these topics during office hours sessions.
+Office hours are not a replacement for support.
+[Submit a support request](astro-support.md) if you have any urgent issue, bug, or something that needs fixing.
+Astronomer data engineers will not be able to answer support requests during office hour sessions.

+If you have questions about your Astronomer account or billing, email `success@astronomer.io` instead of attending office hours.
+If you need more extensive assistance, guidance, or regular long-term engagement, reach out to the [Professional Services](https://www.astronomer.io/professional-services/) team.

 :::

-Before your office hours appointment, please browse the documentation, [Astronomer Academy](https://academy.astronomer.io/), [Airflow Guides](https://docs.astronomer.io/learn/), or discussion on the [Astronomer Forum](https://forum.astronomer.io) to see if there are existing guides or resources for what you would like to discuss.
+Before an office hour appointment, please browse the documentation, [Astronomer Academy](https://academy.astronomer.io/), [Airflow Guides](https://docs.astronomer.io/learn/), or discussion on the [Astronomer Forum](https://forum.astronomer.io) to see if there are existing guides or resources that cover what you'd like to discuss.

-You can also email [success@astronomer.io](mailto:success@astronomer.io) if you have general account related questions.
-However, if you need more extensive assistance, guidance, or regular long-term engagement - please talk to our [Professional Services](https://www.astronomer.io/professional-services/) team.

-## Example Topics

-Examples of possible Office Hour topics:
+During an office hours meeting, you can:

-- Ask questions about Airflow features
+- Ask questions about Airflow features.
-- Discuss new Astro features or provide feedback
+- Discuss new Astro features or provide feedback.
-- Get insight on integrating Airflow with new systems
+- Get insight on integrating Airflow with new systems.
-- Do an Architecture Review or discuss scaling Airflow and Astro Deployments
+- Do an architecture review or discuss scaling Airflow and Astro Deployments .
-- Conduct a Code Review for a DAG
+- Conduct a code review for a DAG.

-## Book Office Hours
+## Book an office hours appointment

-Book office hours by clicking the **Help** menu in the [Cloud UI](https://cloud.astronomer.io) or **Book office hours** at the end of the [docs navigation menu](https://docs.astronomer.io/astro).
+To book office hours, click **Help** > **Book Office Hours** in the [Cloud UI](https://cloud.astronomer.io).
+Alternatively, you can click **Book office hours** in the left sidebar of this page.

 ![A screenshot showing the menu in cloud.astronomer.io which contains a Book Office Hours entry](/img/docs/office_hours.png)

+Before an office hour appointment, take a moment to browse the documentation, [Astronomer Academy](https://academy.astronomer.io/), [Airflow Guides](https://docs.astronomer.io/learn/), or discussion on the [Astronomer Forum](https://forum.astronomer.io) to see if there are existing guides or resources that cover what you'd like to discuss.